thradams/Modules/README.md

 The default implementation will call destroy(x.y) and destroy(x.pY);

-> The usage of auto is so common in variables that are not pointer that
-> we can make it default.
-To turn off , we would need another syntax. !auto for instance or  'view'.

 ## if with initializer
 Same of C++.
 Togueter with auto it creates an interting pattern.